-The radioiodines are usually present in the form of vapours, although some of the iodine may be attached to dust particles.
+Radioiodines are fission products that also escape readily from defective fuel.
+They are usually present in the form of vapours, although some of the iodine may be attached to dust particles.
 These radionuclides are readily absorbed by the body and are mainly concentrated in one organ, the thyroid.
-The noble gases and the iodines are the radioelements which escape most readily from defective fuel elements.
-Tritium vapour is another internal radiation hazard of considerable importance in heavy water reactors.
+Tritium vapour is another internal radiation hazard of great importance in heavy water reactors.